Apryse — Document SDK Platform, Formerly PDFTron

 Apryse, formerly PDFTron, rebranded in February 2023 to reflect a product portfolio that had grown well beyond its original PDF SDK roots.
 Backed by Silversmith Capital Partners and Thoma Bravo, the company serves 20,000+ organizations including more than 85% of Fortune 100 companies across government, enterprise, and startup segments.

-Product Portfolio
+Product portfolio

 Apryse SDK (formerly PDFTron SDK)

 The core cross-platform SDK enabling developers to embed PDF generation, conversion, viewing, editing, annotation, redaction, and signing into their own applications.
 The Appian partner listing notes 25+ years of government deployments, support for all major platforms and a wide variety of file types, and no external dependencies required for server-side processing.
+For evaluators comparing options, this no-dependency architecture is the primary technical differentiator against cloud-dependent alternatives.

 WebViewer

 Browser-based document viewer and editor component.
 In November 2024, Apryse introduced a modular UI update adding enhanced accessibility and customization options.
 The Winter 2026 release added IME keyboard support for DOCX editing, extending Asian language input compatibility (Chinese, Japanese, Korean) directly within the browser-based editor.
-The component integrates with Salesforce and Appian - Carahsoft positions it specifically for government agencies managing high-volume document workflows within Salesforce, citing digital signature support and audit trail capabilities for regulatory compliance.
+The component integrates with Salesforce and Appian.
+Carahsoft positions it specifically for government agencies managing high-volume document workflows within Salesforce, citing digital signature support and audit trail capabilities for regulatory compliance.

 iText